BBML/Collab/README.md

   Use: After mechanical tests have been performed and CT_geom_fc has been run to calculate geometric properties, use this code to calculate mechanical properties.

-  EDIT NOTES: need to double-check final version of code (eg 3 pt T error)

-  DOUBLE EDIT: Need to create a trouble-shoot file for both codes.